martin-montas/Linux-System-Hardening-Guide/Services/Web-server/Apache2/Apache2-Mod-Security/README.md

 </IfModule>
 ```

-and you will be all set with  the OWASP ModSecurity Core Rule Set.
+and you will be all set with the OWASP mod security Core Rule Set.

 ## Conclusion
-Congratulations, you have successfully installed and configured ModSecurity for Apache2.
+Congratulations, you have successfully installed and configured mod security for Apache2.

 ## References
 https://www.youtube.com/watch?v=MB7nQrlP5Yc&t=6s